What Undergraduate Degree Is Best for Vet School?

 Undergraduate Degrees for Vet School

 To gain admission to veterinary school, you need to complete a significant number of prerequisite courses in chemistry, biology, physiology, physics, English and mathematics.
-Some Doctor of Veterinary Medicine (DVM) programs also require you to have up to 180 hours of experience working with animals.
-The following bachelor's degree programs offer many of these subjects as part of core course requirements.
-They may also allow you to complete research or field internships in your area of interest.
+Some Doctor of Veterinary Medicine (DVM) programs also require or prefer you to have significant experience working with animals, such as 500 hours of pre-veterinary experience.
+The bachelor's degree programs discussed below offer many of these subjects as part of core course requirements.
+They may also allow you to complete research or field internships in your area of interest, helping you gain pre-veterinary experience.

 Some zoology programs offer an early admissions pre-veterinary track to honors students.
 You can begin graduate-level DVM coursework after only three years of undergraduate study.
 Course topics include animal behavior, comparative physiology and animal nutrition.